isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 Tax applications in the employment context - common issues that arise:
 * Labelling termination payments as "ex-gratia" or "severance"
-* Issues relating to employees working remotel
+* Issues relating to employees working remotely

 **Admin details:**